 - Arctic Council WGs (AMAP and CAFF – Conservation of Arctic Flora and Fauna) as well as PPs (Indigenous Peoples Secretariats) were partners within the 3rd International Conference on Arctic Research Planning (ICARP III).

 - Since 2013 the Arctic Council Indigenous Peoples Secretariat has been involved in the Arctic Science Summit Week and IASC provides travel support to enable the participation of Indigenous session conveners and presenters.

 More information on the Arctic Council: https://arctic-council.org/en/

-IASC is an International Scientific Associate of the International Science Council (ISC).
+IASC is an Affiliate Member of the International Science Council (ISC).
 The ISC was created in 2018 as the result of a merger between the International Council for Science (ICSU) and the International Social Science Council (ISSC).
 It is the only international non-governmental organization bringing together the natural and social sciences and the largest global science organization of its type.
 The vision of the Council is to advance science as a global public good.
 Scientific knowledge, data and expertise must be universally accessible and its benefits universally shared.
 The practice of science must be inclusive and equitable, also in opportunities for scientific education and capacity development.